Professional team working on laptops in modern workspace

 Here's what most people get wrong: they treat financing like an emergency room visit.
 Something breaks, cash runs out, then they scramble.
 Restaurant owners who plan ahead — applying for a line of credit during a strong revenue month, lining up equipment financing before the old oven gives out — get significantly better terms.

 I've seen the exact same restaurant qualify for wildly different rates depending on when they applied.
-Apply during your best month with $45,000 in deposits?
-You'll see 15% to 20% APR offers.
-Apply during your worst month with $12,000 in deposits and three NSF fees?
-You're looking at 35% or worse.
+Apply during your best month with strong deposits?
+You'll see dramatically better offers.
+Apply during your worst month with low deposits and NSF fees?
+Your rate reflects that weakness.
 Same restaurant.
 Same owner.
 Completely different outcome based on timing.

 What to do instead: Apply for a business line of credit when your bank account looks good.
 You don't have to draw from it right away.
 Having an approved credit line sitting there means you can access capital the moment you need it.
 No scramble.